 We take every aspect of your personal profile into consideration when calculating your admissions chances.

-As part of our mission to provide students with a liberal arts education, Georgia College strives to create an atmosphere that instills in students exceptional qualities of mind and character including respect for human diversity and individuality.
+As part of our mission to provide students with a liberal arts education, Georgia College strives to create an atmosphere that instills in students exceptional qualities of mind and character including respect for individuality.
 Georgia College is dedicated to extending learning beyond the classroom to foster critical thinking skills and help students develop the tools necessary to not only consume knowledge, but also produce knowledge.
 Our faculty create a rigorous and challenging classroom experience and prepare students to combine that experience with real-world applications.
-With this educational style in mind, please choose one of the two following essay topics (200-300 words):
+With this educational style in mind, please choose one of the two following essay topics:*

-Given your own individual background, life experiences, and personal identity, how will you contribute to the overall diversity of the student body at GCSU?
+Given your own individual background and life experiences, what strengths or distinctions will you contribute to the student body at GCSU?

 Please describe the most important goal you have established for yourself regarding your future undergraduate experience and explain how a Georgia College education fits into accomplishing this goal.